Metal injection molding

 Frequently asked questions

-Can you help determine whether my part is suitable for MIM?
+Can you help determine whether my part is suitable for metal injection molding (MIM)?

 Yes.
-That is one of the main reasons buyers contact us.
-We review the drawing and help judge whether MIM is a reasonable path based on geometry, production logic, and project goals.
+That is one of the main reasons engineers come to us.
+We review the drawing from our own press-side and judge whether MIM is the right route based on geometry, production logic, and project goals.

 What files should I send?